xpack/xmake-js/doc/files/xmake.json.md

 Type: object.

-The `targets` object defines the possible targets, or platforms, the artifact is to be build.
+The `targets` object defines the possible targets, or platforms, the artefact is to be build for.

 Each target may include several profiles.